cotarr/irc-hybrid-client-dev-tools/debug/README.md

 This script will confirm that protected routes are not available without a valid login cookie

-### disabled-routes.js

-The /docs/ folder and the server list editor are capable of being disabled in the configuration.

 ### csrf-routes.js

 This script will check routes that require valid CSRF tokens